RosettaCommons/binder/documentation/debugging.rst

 Debugging and troubleshooting
 ##########

-This section is dedicaded to the description of problems that might appear while creating the python bindings with binder and the ways to avoid them.
+This section is dedicated to the description of problems that might appear while creating the python bindings with binder and the ways to avoid them.

 Below are some helpful tips that might help to make the bindings.

 ---------------